erickzanardo/gson2xml/README.md

         <FieldBoolean>true</FieldBoolean>
 </doc>
 ```
-When using arrays, the default tag nade for itens are entry, for exemple, this code
+When using arrays, the default tag name for it's itens are "entry", for example, this code:
 ```java
         JsonObject jsonObject = new JsonObject();
         JsonArray jsonArray = new JsonArray();